Dr. Diane Gromala

 Dr. Owen Williamson is an orthopaedic spine surgeon, pain medicine specialist and Adjunct Sr. Lecturer in Monash University’s Dept. of Epidemiology & Preventive Medicine in Melbourne, Australia.
-His current appointment by Fraser Health as pain physician specialist is at Surrey Memorial Hospital and the Jim Pattison Outpatient Care & Surgical Centre.
+His current appointment by Fraser Health as pain physician specialist is at Surrey Memorial Hospital and the JPOCSC.

 In 2007, Dr. Williamson became the first orthopaedic surgeon in to be named a Fellow in the Faculty of Pain Medicine in the Australian & New Zealand College of Anaesthetists.
-On the Education & Training Committees, and examiner for the Faculty of Pain Medicine, he is developing pain education programs in both Australia and Canada.
+He is an examiner for the Faculty of Pain Medicine and is developing pain education programs in Australia and Canada.

 Dr. Faranak Farzan